Centennial Park, Sydney, NSW

 Ponds within the park lands are home to the long finned eel, that during autumn make the incredible journey from the park’s many ponds to the east coast where they reach the sea.
 From there they swim to their spawning grounds in New Caledonia.
 The bridge aims to draw attention to this incredible migration celebrating the form and dynamism of the eel.

-This project is currently in design development.
+This project is currently being documented for construction.

 Sam Crawford, Imogene Tudor, Anna Paton, Tom Keeley-Reid, Luke Grey, Annie Vu, Allen Huang